★★★★ This is immersive theatre at its unrelenting best.The Stage

 ★★★★★ Thrillingly immersive… a haunting experienceIrish Times on the 2016 production

 On 28 April 1916, five days into the Easter Rising, 15 civilian men were killed in house-to-house raids by British soldiers on a single Dublin street.
-An intense, immersive blend of theatre, dance and visual art by David Bolger, Owen Boss and Louise Lowe, These Rooms tells two stories: those of the civilians who were victims of and witnesses to the North King Street Massacre, and those of the men of the South Staffordshire Regiment who committed this act – their identities largely anonymous, their actions controversially exonerated at a military enquiry.
+An intense, immersive blend of theatre, dance and visual art by David Bolger, Owen Boss and Louise Lowe, These Rooms told two stories: those of the civilians who were victims of and witnesses to the North King Street Massacre, and those of the men of the South Staffordshire Regiment who committed this act – their identities largely anonymous, their actions controversially exonerated at a military enquiry.

 Co-commissioned by 14-18 NOW, LIFT and Shoreditch Town Hall.
 Supported by Culture Ireland as part of GB18: Promoting Irish Arts in Britain.